darktable-org/dtdocs/content/module-reference/processing-modules/color-calibration.md

 : The working color space in which the module will perform its chromatic adaptation transform and channel mixing.
 The following options are provided:

 : - _Linear Bradford (1985)_: This is accurate for illuminants close to daylight and is compatible with the ICC v4 standard, but produces out-of-gamut colors for more difficult illuminants.
 : - _CAT16 (2016)_: This is the default option and is more robust in avoiding imaginary colors while working with large gamut or saturated cyan and purple.
-It is more accurate than the Bradform CAT in most cases.
+It is more accurate than the Bradford CAT in most cases.
 : - _Non-linear Bradford (1985)_: This can sometimes produce better results than the linear version but is unreliable.
 : - _XYZ_: This is the least accurate method and is generally not recommended except for testing and debugging purposes.
 : - _none (disable)_: Disable any adaptation and use the pipeline working RGB space.